jcaverhagen/python_docx_xlsx/README.md

 Changelog:

 ##### 28-07-2015
-- Add paragraph to end of file with custom text
+- Add paragraph to end or beginning of file

 ##### 27-07-2015
 - Copy function